bsmulders/CaptureTheData/README.md

 The web-application access the web-service and displays all recorded trips.
 After selecting a trip, it displays the trip in realtime.
 It is possible to enable and disable various gauges and information panels.
 A trip can be played in realtime, 10x speed or manually controlled.

+### ctdhardware

+Automated scripts as a supplement to ctdlogger (Shell script).

+These scripts can automate the process of logging data, parsing data and generating reports.
+They operate on ctdlogger.
+Scripts for specific hardware platforms or configurations will be added later.

 ## Usage
 ### ctdlogger